angel-mora/microverse-resources/microverse-1st-article.md

 # THE ULTIMATE GUIDE TO HACK YOUR MOTIVATION FOR LEARNING TO CODE!

-*This is a life-changing article for you.
+*This is a very motivating article for you.
 If you follow it until the end, you'll find yourself having your first webpage is just a few minutes.
 It doesn't matter if you have never done this before.*

 I'm pressuming a very simple yet validated hypothesis: